simonecasolo/simonecasolo.github.io/index.md

 ### Selected Projects and Publications:
 ## Topological Data Analysis of Slug Flow in Offshore Wells
-In this project [TDA](https://en.wikipedia.org/wiki/Topological_data_analysis) ([persistent homology](https://en.wikipedia.org/wiki/Persistent_homology)) was used to perform signal analysis on offshore sensors data and condition monitoring of the multiphase flow.
+In this project, [TDA](https://en.wikipedia.org/wiki/Topological_data_analysis) ([persistent homology](https://en.wikipedia.org/wiki/Persistent_homology)) was used to perform signal analysis on offshore sensors data and condition monitoring of the multiphase flow.
 The undesired transition from regular to severe slugging flow is identified and classified with machine learning.<br>
-The article was published in [Digital Chemical Engineering, Vol.4, page 100045 (2022)](https://www.sciencedirect.com/science/article/pii/S2772508122000357) but there are few typos in the formulas.<br>
+The article was published in [Digital Chemical Engineering, Vol.4, page 100045 (2022)](https://www.sciencedirect.com/science/article/pii/S2772508122000357) but there are a few typos in the formulae.<br>
 A corrected version of the article can be found [at this link](/pdf/TDA_for_Slugs_Article_fixed.pdf).

 <p align="center"><img src="images/slugging_CBM.png"></p>